-This rice dish, Arroz Valenciana, was always cooked in every occasion.
-It simply cooked in the Valencia style which is part of Spain, although many regions in Spain have their own special variations.
+This rice dish, Arroz Valenciana, is always cooked in every occasion.
+It is simply cooked in the Valencia style which is part of Spain, although many regions in Spain have their own special variations.
 The Arroz Valenciana Recipe is a typical Latin American dish which is also considered as a part of Filipino cuisine.
 Aside from the Spanish ingredients, it has rice and coconut milk.
 It is usually served for Fiesta or any other special occasions.

 Arroz Valenciana is a dish similar to “Paella”, a Spanish dish with seafood, Chorizo, Chicken and the spices called Saffron.
 The major differences between the two are the manner of preparation and special ingredients.
 Paella has more lavish ingredients compared with Arroz Valenciana – which is also known or called Poor Man’s Paella because the recipe is more cheaper and the ingredients are readily available.
 Typical “Arroz Valenciana is a stove-top cooking while Paella is more of baking.

 Arroz Valenciana Recipe